knezi/io_interpreter/prg_doc.md

 * cond - built-in for if
 * while\_ - built-in for while
 * for\_ - built-in for for
-* createMethod - built-in for method - on a call it creates a new instance of class Method
+* createMethod - built-in for method - on a call it creates a new instance of class Method and returns it

 ## Interpreter